What Is Fluency In Maths & How Do Schools Develop It?

 How Third Space Learning’s online tuition supports the development of maths fluency

-Each of the lessons in our interventions provide a journey through each concept.
-They begin with a recap of previously learnt topics that link to the current lesson, using real world examples and deep questioning to introduce and develop the pupil’s knowledge of the topic.
-Pupil and tutor then work together on procedural fluency for the topic of the week, building towards more complex problems as a pupil masters the concept.
-This process gives us a great opportunity to work on misconceptions as they arise, and the tutors can assess and use this knowledge moving forward.
+Each lesson begins with a recap of prior knowledge that links to the current lesson.
+They use real world examples and effective questioning to introduce and develop the pupil’s knowledge of the topic.
+The pupil and tutor then work together on procedural fluency for the lesson objective, building towards more complex problems as a pupil masters the concept.
+This process allows tutors to address misconceptions as they arise.

 Third Space Learning Upsell Section